 Question from: West Bengal

 The land is the most precious asset in India because it is a scarce resource for 1.3 billion people.
-When the government needs land, it acquires the land by paying compensation.
-The amount of compensation must be just and reasonable.
+When the government needs land, it acquires the land and pay compensation the land owners.
+The amount of compensation must be just, fair and reasonable.
+However, the right to property is not a fundamental right but it is still a constitutional right.

 Article 19(1)(f) of the constitution of India guaranteed to citizens of India the right ‘to acquire, hold and dispose of property’.
-In 1978 the 44th amendment Act abrogated such guarantees and converted such fundamental rights into a constitutionally recognised legal right.
-After the abolition of Article 19(1)(f) & 31, the property right is embodied in Article 300 A.
+In 1978 the 44th amendment Act abrogated such guarantees.
+Now right to property is a constitutionally recognised legal right under Article 300 A of the Constitution of India.

 Right to property under Article 300 A

 The 44th amendment has abolished the right to property as a fundamental right.
-Consequently, an aggrieved person cannot directly approach the Supreme Court under Article 32 of the constitution for infringement of his fundamental right.
+Consequently, an aggrieved person cannot directly approach the Supreme Court under Article 32, for infringement of his fundamental right.
 Moreover, the right to property is also not a basic feature of the constitution.

 Now the right to property has very limited constitutional protection under Article 300 A. The state cannot deprive a person of his property save by authority of law.
 It connotes that the government can acquire private property by making a law.